Skip to main content

 5. Open the Remote tab in the lower zone.

-1. Open the MIDI Remote Driver Scripts folder.
+1. Open the MIDI Remote Driver Scripts folder for your host application.

-1. Open a console (win: cmd, mac: terminal) and go to the MIDI Remote Driver Scripts folder.
+1. Open a console (Windows: cmd or PowerShell, macOS: Terminal) and change to the MIDI Remote Driver Scripts folder.

 2. Open Visual Studio Code from the command line like this: